robolytix/robolytix-sdk/README.md

   <img width="150px" src="https://www.robolytix.com/screens/robolytix-sonar-icon-512.png" alt="Send Sonar to Robolytix.com" title="Robolytix.com">
 </h1>

-Examples in different languages how to call Robolytix API and send message (integrate Sonar).
+This repository contains examples in different languages how to call Robolytix API and send message data (integrate Sonar).

 Detailed description of Robolytix principles and API is in [technical documentation section](https://www.robolytix.com/docs/).
 Generate your API Key in [Robolytix Settings](https://app.robolytix.com/en/admin/).
 There is also OpenAPI specification of Robolytix API at https://api.robolytix.com/apidoc/.